New Rice for Africa: NERICA

 The NERICA Project, run by the Africa Rice Center, dates back to 1992, when Monty Jones began working on types of rice that "combine the high yield potential of Asian rice with the local adaptation of African rice", with the first developed in 1994.
 For his leadership in developing NERICA, Monty Jones was named a co-recipient of the 2004 World Food Prize.

 It is funded by the African Development Bank, the Japanese government, and the United Nations Development Programme, and preliminary data were presented at the Fourth Tokyo International Conference on African Development (TICAD-IV) in 2008.
-The new rice varieties, which are suited to drylands, were distributed and sown on more than 200,000 hectares during the last five years in several African countrie.
+The new rice varieties, which are suited to drylands, were distributed and sown on more than 200,000 hectares during the last five years in several African countries.
 Despite these developments, in 2008 the yields were projected to fall short of meeting the growing demand for rice as a food staple.